 Stay abreast of the latest trends in your industry and consider expanding your skill set during this time.
 Update your resume while addressing any gaps in your knowledge base.
 Remember to stay in touch with members of your network while also forging new professional connections.

 Most important, get crystal clear about your vision for going back to work.
-Setting your expectations for what you want to achieve professionally and as a mother can help you maintain a balance between the workplace and home.
+Setting your expectations for what you want to achieve professionally and as a mother can help you balance the workplace and home.
 Despite the challenges, many women are finding ways to do just that.